richardhand/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/sandbox/components/page/v2/page/README.md

 * `com.adobe.cq.wcm.core.components.models.SocialMediaHelper`
 * `com.day.cq.wcm.foundation.TemplatedContainer`

-## Component policy configuration properties
+## Component Policy Configuration Properties
 The following configuration properties are used:

 1. `./clientlibs` - allows to define a list of client libraries to be loaded by the pages associated to this configuration policy
 2. `./appResourcesClientlib` - allows to define the client library that is used to serve web resources like favicons

-## Edit dialog properties
+## Edit Dialog Properties
 The following properties are written to JCR for this Page component and are expected to be available as `Resource` properties:

 1. `./jcr:title` - defines the title for this page